timruffles/mobile-drag-drop/README.md

                                       translateDragImageFn:( offsetX:number, offsetY:number ) => void   // updates the drag image position
                                      ) => boolean;
-        // hook for custom logic that can trigger a default event based on the original touch event when the drag never started defaultActionOverride?:( event:TouchEvent ) => boolean;
+        // hook for custom logic that can trigger a default event based on the original touch event when the drag never started
+        // should return true if handled default action, returning falsy will let the browser do its default thing defaultActionOverride?:( event:TouchEvent ) => boolean;
     }